 Through our webinars we create platforms for two-way discussion, provide problem-based learning scenarios and opportunities for Q and As and further interaction with instructors if necessary.

 These are free to all and anyone can take part.
 These webinars are on specific topics and issues within captive animal welfare, focused on our experiences from around the world.
-Whether it’s talking through our unique rescue of four bears from Japan, or a Q & A with one of our field team to discover more about the work we do, these webinars are informative, interactive and fun!
-Usually no longer than one hour, we advertise these webinars on our social media pages and website.
+Whether it’s talking through our unique rescue of four bears from Japan, or a Q & A with one of our field team to discover more about our work, these webinars are informative, interactive and fun!
+Usually no longer than one hour, take a look at our current public webinars HERE.

 These are free or require a small donation and are for delegates of whom we have an established partnership with, or through discussion, we believe will benefit from our specific training (please see below for further information on this).
-Our priority is to upskill keepers, carers and curators looking after animals.
-These webinars are focused on providing training in tangible and practical skills that are applicable on a daily basis.
+Our priority is to upskill keepers, carers and curators that are directly looking after animals.
+These webinars are therefore focused on providing training in tangible and practical skills that are applicable on a daily basis.
 From animal feeding and enrichment to auditing and assessment of animal welfare, these webinars are presented by experienced staff from within our team and wider network.
-These webinars are usually carried out over one to three days depending on the webinar and specific requirements.
+These webinars are usually carried out over half to three days depending on the webinar and specific requirements.

 Our training focuses on improving animal welfare for animals in captivity.
 All animals under human care require due consideration, from reptiles to presentation animals, to animals used for feeding practices, we don’t just focus on the charismatic fauna!
 We consider all the aspects of operational management in a facility that can impact animal welfare, including nutrition, health and safety, operational guidelines, collection planning, transport, veterinary care and enclosure and enrichment design.